 Will police search your car or your person if they claim to smell marijuana?
 Maybe.
 Police like to search things.

 Is it okay for police to search you or your car based just on a claim of smelling marijuana?
 Hard to say.
 Current Iowa law allows officers to search when they smell burnt marijuana.
 It likely allows them to search when they smell raw marijuana too.
 Officers sometimes lie about smelling marijuana, which is very difficult to prove.
-Some judges have uphold even searches in which it was plain that the officer could not possibly have smelled marijuana.
+Some judges have upheld even searches in which it was plain that the officer could not possibly have smelled marijuana.